Mon Valley Thunder

 The Mon Valley Thunder was an ice hockey team which played in the inaugural season of the Mid-Atlantic Hockey League in 2007.
 The team played its home games in the Rostraver Ice Garden in Rostraver Township, Pennsylvania.
 Brian Cersosimo was the team's first and only head coach.
 Following the 2007-08 season the Mon Valley Thunder folded before the MAHL folded in September 2008.
+In their lone season as a professional hockey club, the Thunder went 11-17 with three shootout losses and a goal differential of -53.